bfinlay/FrameworkBenchmarks/frameworks/PHP/php/README.md

 * php-eloquent: uses the [Laravel Eloquent ORM](https://laravel.com/docs/5.8/eloquent) which is built on top of the Laravel query builder.
 This tests the incremental overhead of the Eloquent ORM models.

 These tests measure overhead compared to a PHP-PDO implementation.
-Comparing these tests to the Laravel framework results also illustrates the overhead of the Laravel frontend components relative to the backend components.
+However, comparing these tests to the Laravel framework results also illustrates the overhead of the Laravel frontend components relative to the backend components.

 [Brion Finlay](https://github.com/bfinlay)